resources | tips & advice

 What to Expect on Your Wedding Day

-We’ll talk often, leading up to your wedding.
-Feel free to reach out to me anytime with your questions and ideas.
-In the meantime, here’s what you can generally expect from me and my second photographer Luke, if he’s attending.
+We’ll talk often, leading up to your wedding however, please feel free to reach out to me anytime with your questions and ideas.
+In the meantime, here’s what you can generally expect from me and my second photographer, if one’s attending.

 I believe it’s my job to capture the wonderful experiences of your day - without interrupting them.
-My clients love the spontaneous, natural, documentary-style photographs they receive.
+Past clients loved the spontaneous, natural, documentary-style photographs they received.

 Fun & Relaxed